gongwan33/FunnyTestFramework/README.md

 - timeOut: the maximum time for waiting.

-- waitFun: The waiting mode.
+- waitFun: the waiting mode.
 For details, please refer to https://selenium-python.readthedocs.io/waits.html.
 The supported functions are:

 * presence_of_element_located